 Blogging sounds like a great idea, but you don’t have time to spare.
 Don’t worry

-Another benefit that blogs can do for your SEO for your Shopify is it can be used to support the main keywords you are going for.
+Another benefit that blogs can do for your SEO for your Shopify is they can be used to support the main keywords you are going for.

-Pillar Content: covers all aspects of the topic on a single page then has more focused content linking back to it
+Pillar Content: covers all aspects of the topic on a single page then have more focused content linking back to it

 Optimize your Blog

 When building your blog, there is no such thing as too much content.
 More is better in search engines’ eyes.
 You can write as much as you want but most people recommend a minimum of 500 words.

 Using a Google extension called Keyword Surfer you can see the estimated monthly traffic of a page and other things.
 For now, we are using it to see the number of words a page has and compare it with others.

 When writing a blog post, you don’t need to optimize it too much.
 If you write an article where it matches the keyword topic you chose, it will already be about 80% optimized.

 If you wrote a story about your first day of high school, you’ll naturally write keywords related to the topic and even use “first day of high school” across your article.
 The remaining 10% is the URL, title, headlines, and content (using specific keywords).

 Tip: Don’t get too preoccupied with using specific keywords throughout your article in hopes of fully optimizing your blog.
 Although Google will go through your article and see the keywords, it is people that really read it.
 Just write some good content that people will read and you’ll do well in your SEO.